What is the Link Between Diabetes and Cancer?

 – Blood glucose level near to normal

 – To control the blood pressure.
-The blood pressure should not go above 140/90
+The blood pressure should not go above 140/90.
+This is vital!

 – Preventing the development of diabetes-related health problems